kianheus/PDM_Project_Group_28/README.md

 conda env create -f environment.yml
 ```

 *Warning: Please ensure that the relevant python executable runs on a dedicated GPU (if available).
-If run on the CPU or with integrated GPU, the simulation will not run realtime.
-For windows users using NVIDIA GPU, this can be done with the NVIDIA control panel*
+If run on the CPU or with integrated GPU, the simulation will not run realtime.*

+*For windows users using NVIDIA GPU, this can be done with the NVIDIA control panel -> Manage 3D settings -> Select tab program settings -> At heading 1 press add and select Python -> At heading 2 select high performance NVIDIA processor*

 ## Executing program
 #### Running the program